Interview with Marion Burger & Ilan Cohen

 Ilan Cohen: – “Emperor” is not a documentary.
 We knew that there was something powerful about the medium.
 We kept using the phrase “immersive empathy” to define it, because instead of seeing through someone else’s eyes, you embody their point of view physically.
 Nevertheless, it only works if you carefully curate every aspect of the experience, and we realized we had to direct very carefully.
 That’s where professional actors come in.

 There is a scene in Emperor when a daughter is sitting in front of the father and she wants him to write something down.
-It was very frustrating for me to perform the father sitting opposite to the demanding daughter.
-Maybe you, Marion, didn’t want to take this anger on yourself?
+It was very frustrating for me to play the role of the father facing the demanding daughter.
+Maybe you, Marion, didn’t want to take this anger upon yourself?

-Ilan Cohen: - The reason I was drawn to the story is because it felt very universal.
+Ilan Cohen: – The reason I was drawn to the story is because it felt very universal.
 I could imagine myself later on in life with my parents, even more tired and confused.
-And the reversal of roles that takes place, I think is something that we can easily project into.
-Think about your parents having difficulties with the Internet or with a computer that you have to handle over the phone: they make you insane and it's the same for everyone.
-The easiest way to play the immersive empathy was to put you in the position of someone who's frustrated and someone who's chastising you and the impatience is growing.
+I think that the reversal of roles that takes place is something that we can easily project into.
+Think about your parents having difficulties with the Internet or with a computer that you have to handle over the phone: they make you insane and it’s the same for everyone.
+The easiest way to play the immersive empathy was to put you in the position of someone who’s frustrated and someone who’s chastising you and the impatience is growing.

-We should explain to the readers that maybe don't know what aphasia is, how the person who has aphasia feels, how he reacts.
+We should explain to the readers that maybe they don’t know what aphasia is, how people with aphasia feel and how they react.

 Ilan Cohen: – There are several types of aphasia, but generally what it means is that your language filter is jumbled, and so you can generally decode properly, but you can’t encode properly, or you might encode incorrectly.
 So as you formulate your thought into a word, you use the wrong word, you misjudge many things based on language, and it becomes very complicated because you think you’re using the right word, but you’re not.
 And from there you progressively lose the ability to communicate with people, because unless you work really hard, it doesn’t come back – and it gets worse.

-What I like in “Emperor” the most is that you present the problems with language as artistic ones.
-When confusing words, father discovers the poetic function of language.
+What I like in “Emperor” the most is that you present the problems with language as something artistic.
+When he is confusing words, the father discovers the poetic function of language.
 He is making metaphors.
-One of the example is the duck.
-Marion, youwere accompanying your father during his speech therapy.
+One, for example, is the duck.
+Marion, you sat in during your father’s speech therapy.
 He had a card with a picture of a duck.
-Instead of telling “duck”, he pointed at you.
+Instead of saying “the duck”, he pointed at you.
 That confused the therapist.
-What was the link between you and duck?
+What was the link between you and the duck?

-Marion Burger: - In French, un “canard” is a duck.
-But it’s also the act of dunking your sugar into a coffee and eating the submerged sugar.
+Marion Burger: – In French, un “canard” is a duck.
+But it’s also the act of dunking sugar into a coffee and eating the coffee-soaked sugar.
 When I was a child, we lived near the sea.
 My father would always order coffee by the sea, and I would always ask to dunk my sugar in his coffee.
-One day, years later, I was observing my father with his speech therapist.
-She was having him do an exercise: he had to make her guess a word only he knew.
+One day, years later, I attended my father’s speech therapy sessions to see how they worked.
+She asked him to do an exercise: he had to make her guess a word only he knew.
 The word was “duck”.
 But instead of saying things like “bird”, or “animal”, he pointed to me and spoke of the beach.
-Of coffee… The speech therapist was confused.
+And coffee… The speech therapist was confused.
 But I understood him, because of the shared memory!
 It was like he was making an emotional connection with me…

 “Emperor” is translated into English and German.
 It must have been difficult to keep the effect in translation.